bomeara/yearn/README.md

 yearn(pkgdown)
 ```

 where `pkgdown` is just an example of a potential package (one used to create the `yearn` package webpage, in fact).
 Note that currently the package name should be a bare string, not in quotes.
+Another option, once `yearn` has been installed, is to use the `::` syntax: `yearn::yearn(pkgdown)` without having to do the library call first.

 The package goes through a standard procedure when you do this: